 See dates.
 The course takes place one day each fortnight during term time, from 11:15am to 5:15pm (with a break at 1:15).

 The venue is Charlton House, a 400 year old Jacobean manor house and concert venue in Greenwich, London.
 See map & directions.

 The course is open to any musician wishing to develop their conducting, for working with professional, amateur or student orchestras or choirs.

-Students are generally musicians with at least some conducting experience, wishing to develop and refine their conducting technique.
-However, since the course provides comprehensive technical training, previous conducting experience is not essential - good musicianship is much more important.
+Students are generally musicians with at least some conducting experience and a level of familiarity with core orchestral repertoire, who are wishing to develop and refine their conducting technique.
+Since the course provides comprehensive technical training, previous conducting experience is not essential - good musicianship is much more important.

 Past students of Denise include many professional conductors, film and concert composers, music college professors, ensemble and band leaders, and orchestral musicians.